weblayouts/weblayouts-wp-theme/README.md

 Stylesheet assets are located into : `assets/stylesheets`.

-1. **Critical stylesheet** : Stylesheet that absolutely must load before the rest of the page.
-Contains light styles just to give the whole layout a decent shape.
+1. **Critical stylesheet** : Must load before the rest of the page (for decent look).
+Very light and render blocking is very short.
 Included at the end of the `<head>` (as advised by [PageSpeed Tools's
 Optimize CSS Delivery](https://developers.google.com/speed/docs/insights/OptimizeCSSDelivery)).

 ```html